Only the best Āyurveda will do.

 Āyurveda is not a licensed profession in the U.S. That being said, when selecting an Āyurvedic Practitioner, it's important to choose someone that is practicing classical Āyurveda.
 Classical Āyurveda adheres to the framework as it is taught and practiced in India.

-Jennifer Maklan, ĀP, practices classical Āyurveda and has trained in programs that exceed typical educational standards for Āyurveda in the U.S.
+Jennifer Maklan, ĀP, practices classical Āyurveda and has trained in programs that exceed educational standards for Āyurveda in the U.S.

 How is Āyurveda practiced online?
 Isn't pulse assessment needed?